What Can We Include in an Alabama Prenuptial Agreement?

 Some couples may find the idea of a prenuptial agreement unromantic, a presumption that the marriage will fail.
 By including a sunset clause, the couple agrees that, if the marriage lasts past a certain number of years, the provisions included in the prenuptial agreement will not apply.

-If you’re in need of skilled and professional legal help with the creation of an Alabama prenuptial agreement, contact the Guntersville family law attorneys at the Hawkins Law Firm, LLC for a consultation, at 256-586-4510.
+If you’re in need of skilled and professional legal help with the creation of an Alabama prenuptial agreement, contact the Guntersville family law attorneys at The Hawkins Law Firm for a consultation, at 256-502-4444.